Caleb61/alx-low_level_programming/0x08-recursion/README.md

 4. Once an idea has taken hold of the brain it's almost impossible to eradicate.
 5. Your subconscious is looking for the dreamer.
 6. Inception.
 Is it possible?
+7. They say we only use a fraction of our brain's true potential.
+8. Inception.
+Now, before you bother telling me it's impossible...